sanirawat/Exam-Score-Predictor/README.md

 This project predicts a student’s exam score using Linear Regression, focusing on learning core Machine Learning concepts through practical implementation.

 ## Approach
--Performed basic data analysis and feature selection -Trained a Multiple Linear Regression model
+- Performed basic data analysis and feature selection
+- Trained a Multiple Linear Regression model
--Evaluated performance using MSE and R² Score
+- Evaluated performance using MSE and R² Score
--Saved the trained model using pickle
+- Saved the trained model using pickle
--Built an interactive Streamlit app for user input and predictio
+- Built an interactive Streamlit app for user input and predictio

 ## Features Used
 - Hours studied